captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Freaking world.
 ---
 ## LISSETTE:
-Sorry.
+I wanna stay in New York.
 ---
-## CHERYL:
-Why are you apologizing.
----
-I donno I.
----
 I don’t wanna go to Woburn.
 ---
-## LISSETTE:
-I.
----
-I wanna stay in New York.
----
 ## CHERYL:
-But if you.
+But if you...
 ---
 ## LISSETTE:
 I’ll move to an apartment